 We recently talked about different ways to Prevent Water Damage in Your Home.
 Flooding can still happen, even with proper precautions in place.
 If it does, there are steps you can take to save and salvage your flooring.

 If your home has water damage, whether it’s from a broken pipe, a flooded bathroom, or a malfunctioning appliance, or if it’s from a natural source such as melting snow or excessive rain, you’ll need to take the necessary steps to ensure the life of your flooring.
-Carpet can be especially needy when it comes to water damage, since it’s not as easy as wiping up a spill.
-Plus, mold and mildew can begin to grow in as little as 12 hours depending on the nature of the damage!
-If your carpet has recently experienced water damage, take these steps in order to save both the carpet and your wallet!
+Carpet can be especially needy when it comes to water damage since it’s not as easy as wiping up a spill.

 1. Dry Wet Carpets FAST

 If your carpet suffers water damage, one of the best things you can do to help prevent mold or mildew from growing is to do your best to dry the wet carpet quickly.
 Towels are great to soak up a spilled drink, but depending on the nature of the damage, you may want to open a window, turn on a fan, or grab your blow dryer!
 Dehumidifiers can also help.
 Of course, if there’s a larger amount of water damage (for example, from a leaking appliance or a small flood), you may want to rent a wet-dry vacuum if you don’t already have one.
 Calling the professionals in never hurts either, especially if there’s significant water damage that you’re unable to dry up quickly and effectively.

 Depending on the nature of the water damage, it may be necessary to pull up your carpet to expose the padding underneath to dry it out as well using the drying methods mentioned above.
 If you need to do this but aren’t sure how, watch this quick instructional Youtube video on How to Peel Back Carpet.